We all make mistakes, errors of judgment, stupidly or otherwise.

 Should alarm bells be going off, I wondered, when that sliver of memory of him leaving popped back into my mind?
 No, it was just me, running around like a headless chook, failing to read her diary correctly.

 I simply said, fine, and told her to make the arrangements.

 I met Melissa at the airport.
-Unlike Chloe, she was travelling light with only a carry on bag.
+Unlike Chloe, she was traveling light with only a carry-on bag.
 I was used to moving fast and light with a bag that fitted in the overhead locker.

 Onto the fourth glass of champagne, she dropped her bombshell, whether deliberate or otherwise I was never sure.

 “It was very nice of Chloe to find Roger a job in her company.”

 Did she, I thought.
 It was the first time I’d heard about it, and my expression must have given me away.